Arkosen/BreakCA/README.md

 Rscript --vanilla ~/BreakCA/misc/build_randomForest.R training.txt model.rda

 Rscript --vanilla ~/BreakCA/bin/make_predictions.R classifier_input.tsv model.rda prediction.txt

-The feature map building scripts can be run using breakCA.bash shell script in linux:

-Usage= ./breakCA.bash -a path to R -b .bam -p .bed -o output directory -g fasta file for genome

-Prediction on feature map can be can be run using predict.bash shell script in linux:

-Usage= ./predict.bash -a path to R -o output directory -w peaks -m model -g 0

-Note: when g=0 QD from GATK is not added, when g=1 QD is added provided the output directory contain file named gark.indels.vcf

 Note: We provide constructed training and testing feature map used for GM12878 cell lines as a zip file.